-Another training milestone for the Fifteenth: handguns were issued, and training was beginning at last.
-Unfortunately, firearm training didn't include much one-on-one instruction, much less carefully prepared informational sessions.
-Mostly rote repetition, and not nearly enough of it.
+Another training milestone for the Fifteenth: handgun training was beginning at last.
+Unfortunately, firearm training consisted mostly of drill: pulling weapons out, waving weapons around this way and that way, putting weapons back... all in unison, of course.
+Training with firearms didn't include much one-on-one instruction, much less carefully prepared informational sessions.
+Mostly rote repetition, and not nearly enough of that.

 Sergeant Lane ordered, "Draw..."